Audrey Falk, Ed.D.

 Associate Professor and Program Director, Community Engagement Graduate Program

-Dr. Falk enjoys teaching students to be effective community organizers, leaders, and citizens.
-She teaches courses in Diversity and Social Justice, Community Organizing and Development, and Theories of Organizational Change.
-Her research interests are in service learning and civic engagement and the scholarship of teaching.
+Falk enjoys teaching students to be effective community organizers, leaders and citizens.
+Her research interests are in service learning and civic engagement, and the scholarship of teaching.